mythiculs/HSV-Pack/README.md

  ## HSV Pack

 This HSV Pack is there for anyone who wants a HSV and does not know what to choose.
 I advise using 1.40.6 or over for the best experience.
-Credits to Axes for the sick creations
+Axes has sick creations
-Discord: establishedaxes

 ## Installation